Ministry of Corporate Affairs

 - Accredited Institution of Universal Accreditation Organization

-The Indian Institution of Valuers (India) was established as per Provisions of the constitution of India and under the guidance of eminent educationalists and professionals.
+The Indian Institution of Valuers (India) was established as per provisions of the constitution of India and under the guidance of eminent educationalists and professionals.
 The I.I.V.
 Pune under the Govt. of India Act is an autonomous body and enjoys statutory status under the constitution of India, for the right of education/ training and its administration.

 The Institute of Chartered Accountants of India

 The Institute of Chartered Accountants of India (ICAI) is a statutory body established by an Act of Parliament, viz.
 The Chartered Accountants Act, 1949 (Act No.XXXVIII of 1949) for regulating the profession of Chartered Accountancy in the country.
 The Institute, functions under the administrative control of the Ministry of Corporate Affairs, Government of India.
-The ICAI is the second largest professional body of Chartered Accountants in the world, with a strong tradition of service to the Indian economy in public interest.
+The ICAI is the second largest professional body of Chartered Accountants in the world, with a strong tradition of service to the Indian economy in the public interest.

 The affairs of the ICAI are managed by a Council in accordance with the provisions of the Chartered Accountants Act, 1949 and the Chartered Accountants Regulations, 1988.
 The Council constitutes of 40 members of whom 32 are elected by the Chartered Accountants and remaining 8 are nominated by the Central Government generally representing the Comptroller and Auditor General of India, Securities and Exchange Board of India, Ministry of Corporate Affairs, Ministry of Finance and other stakeholders.